 (This is a "Now" page.
 You can learn more about them at nownownow.com)

 I'm living in West Fargo, ND with my wife and 2 sons.
 My daughter is living in Colorado.
-I'm in my 10th year as a web technology specialist at North Dakota State University (NDSU).
+I'm in my 12th year as a web technology specialist at North Dakota State University (NDSU).
 I'm also leading the Military Families Learning Network's Network Literacy team.
-In January 2018, I started a new journey as a graduate student in NDSU's Extension Education program (jump to my Learning Portfolio).
+I'm pursuing my Master's degree Extension Education at NDSU.
+My thesis research is on the correlation between participation in programs aimed at women in agriculture (educational programs, leadership programs, conferences, etc.) and individual resilience. (jump to my Learning Portfolio).

 Recently I worked with Karisha Devlin and Jessica Groskopf, who lead women in agriculture networks in Missouri and Nebraska respectively, to develop the Building Resilience Together guides.
 The guides, which draw heavily on the Working Out Loud guides created by John Stepper (more below), provide guidance for learning circles intended to build the resilience of women in agriculture.
 Although they are aimed at women in ag, I think they would work for anyone interested in working with a small circle of people to become more resilient.

 My friend and collaborator Jessica Beckendorf and I continue to work together.
 We are currently working on integrating the professional assets of a network's members into a social network analysis.
 We are also working on a new podcast for the Military Families Learning Network (stay tuned!).

 I have put my Working Differently in Extension podcast on hiatus for more than a year now, but there are 104 episodes of the podcast still available on SoundCloud.
 Have a listen and let me know what you think.